52

 This structure divided into two rooms, the boiler room (positioned next to

-84 F. The first prime mover erected was forty horsepower C.
+world.
+The first prime mover erected was forty horsepower C. Underwood got the order.

 Brown engine, which was installed pit the east end the heavy machine